a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 As :ref:`previously mentioned<KV Store lookup>`, this alert looks for active alerts, performs the :ref:`automatic checks<Automatic Checks>` and save the result to a KV store lookup.

-It can be broken down in more detailed steps:
+Its search query can be broken down in more detailed steps:

 Remove deleted alerts from the lookup
 -------------------------------------